IN OUR GARDENS

 Earth Sheltered Greenhouse

-Over the past four years we have been working on a wonderful project, designing an earth sheltered greenhouse, a greenhouse banked in the earth for better insulation in cold weather.
-After work with two rounds of engineering students from Memorial University, we completed a design for a 240 square foot structure that provides space for year round growing.
-A second phase, funded by Memorial's Public Partnerships, allowed us to convene a group of 21 local food producers and activists to fine tune the design and figure out how to make it fit into local communities.
-This spring we will build our first demonstration version at the O'Brien Farm in St. John's.
-For more about this exciting project, please email us through our contact page.
+Over the past five years we have been developing a wonderful project, an earth sheltered greenhouse, banked in the earth for better insulation in cold weather.
+Working with two rounds of engineering students at Memorial University, we completed a design for a 240 square foot structure for year round food production.
+In our second phase, funded by Memorial's Public Partnerships, we convened a group of 21 local food producers and activists to fine tune the design and figure out how to make it fit into local communities.
+Now we have begun building the demonstration version at the O'Brien Farm in St. John's.
+To become a volunteer or supporter, please email us through our contact page.

 Creating the Year Round Garden